stevekwan/best-practices/javascript/best-practices.md

 For starters, read [The Good Parts, by Douglas Crockford][good-parts].
 Yes, this is not the first time you've read that recommendation in this document, but it's worth the read.
 Crockford does an excellent job of explaining how JavaScript may not work the way you expect.

 <!--
-* Prototypal, not classical...read The Good Parts for more info
-* Classical OOP results in ugly and complicated JavaScript
 * Don't create crazy object structures in JS
     * Rely on the DOM as your object model, or
     * Rely on JSON REST results as your object model.